pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_misc.md

 ## Reconnect[​](#reconnect)

-Force the SDK to try to reach PubNub again.
+Force the SDK to attempt reconnection to PubNub.

 ### Method(s)[​](#methods-4)